allytrope/shapeshift/README.md

 Shapeshift displays these resulting polyhedra in 3D rotation and provides details on vertices, edges, and faces.

 ## Dependencies
-Shapeshift uses Python3 along with the following packages that can be installed through the Python package manager `pip`:
+Shapeshift uses Python3 along with the following packages:

 * `moderngl` for polyhedron visualization
 * `numpy` for numerical calculations